adomorn/Github-Enhancer/README.md

 ## Usage

+1. Navigate to any GitHub repository page.
+2. The extension will automatically enhance the contributors section and date/time displays.
-1. Click on the extension icon in the Chrome toolbar.
+3. Click the extension icon in the Chrome toolbar to access and modify settings.

-2. Configure the settings as per your preference.
-3. Enjoy the enhanced GitHub browsing experience!
+## Settings

+- Enhance Contributors: Toggle the enhanced contributor cards feature
+- Show Commit Info: Display commit information in contributor cards
+- Show Team Info: Display team information in contributor cards
+- Show Org Info: Display organization information in contributor cards
+- Card Width: Adjust the width of contributor cards
+- Max Cards: Set the maximum number of contributor cards to display
+- Locale: Set your preferred locale for date/time formatting

 ## Contributing